cilium/cilium.io/src/posts/2021-12-01-service-mesh-beta/index.md

 # What does Cilium bring to Service Mesh?

 The term “Service Mesh” encompasses a wide range of features, including service discovery, encryption, service authentication, load balancing, observability, canary roll-outs and more.
-Some of these features overlap with established Cilium capabilities - for example, Cilium has offered load balancing, Kubernetes service awareness, and visibility of network traffic at layer 3-7, for ages.
+Some of these features overlap with established Cilium capabilities - for example, Cilium has offered load balancing, Kubernetes service awareness, multi-cluster connectivity, and visibility of network traffic at layer 3-7, for ages.
 Cilium already uses Envoy for L7 policy and observability for some protocols, and this same component is used as the sidecar proxy in many popular Service Mesh implementations.
 So it's a natural step to extend Cilium to offer more of the features commonly associated with Service Mesh.

 In a typical Service Mesh, all network packets need to pass through a sidecar proxy container on their path to or from the application container in a Pod.
 In